Can I Sue My Neighbor for Harassment?

 - Possibly receive a restraining order against your neighbor (they won't be forced to move away, but they must stay away from you and off your property)

-Once your case is resolved, you will want to be ready to re-document new actions or call the police if your neighbor breaks a restraining order.
-If your neighbor repeats any behavior, they may be arrested, fined, or go to jail.
+Once your case is resolved, you will want to be ready to document new actions or call the police if your neighbor breaks a restraining order, they may be arrested, fined, or go to jail.

 - A restraining order that makes your neighbor stop immediately